-The lap of the mother is the first school of the child.
-Being Muslim parents, as our children grow up, we feel very worried about how to teach Quran to kids.
+Problem to get Quran teacher for kids and teach Quran For kids beginners, we see the lap of the mother is the first school of the child.
+Being Muslim parents, as our children grow up, we feel very worried about how to teach kids Quran.

 Just as we are worried about their practical education, we send them to school, set up tuition for them, in the same manner, we must be highly concerned about teaching the Quran to kids.